-- 1. While the DC output is switched off, tap Settings on the main view. - In the menu, tap the menu item Protection.
-On the right side of the display is a list of all system alarms with their 2. adjustable thresholds.
-These are continuously compared to the actual values of voltage, current, and power on the DC output. - 3.
+- 1. While the DC terminals are switched off, tap Settings on the main view. - 2.
+In the menu, tap the menu item Protection.
+On the right side of the display is a list of all system alarms with their adjustable thresholds.
+These are continuously compared to the actual values of voltage, current, and power on the DC terminals. - 3.
 Set the threshold for the protections relevant to your application if the default value of 110% is unsuitable.